AdobeDocs/analytics.en/help/implement/vars/config-vars/linktrackevents.md

 Launch automatically detects events defined in the interface and includes them in link tracking hits.

-> [!IMPORTANT] If you set events in Launch using the custom code editor, you must include the event in `linkTrackEvents` as well.
+> [!IMPORTANT] If you set events in Launch using the custom code editor, you must include the event in `linkTrackEvents` using custom code as well.

 ## s.linkTrackEvents in AppMeasurement and Launch custom code editor